WandersonAlves/create-node-ms/README.md

 Non-Interactive mode

 ```
-npx create-node-ms <template-name> -pn test-service
+npx create-node-ms <template-name> <projectName> [options]
 cd test-service
 yarn dev
 ```

 ## Global Options (Non-Interactive mode)

-- `-pn, --projectName`(**required**): Project name
+- `-d, --addDeps`: Add extra depedencies that are not installed by default
+- `-D, --addDevDeps`: Add dev extra depedencies that are not installed by default
 - `-p, --path`: Absolute or relative path to create the project
-- `--useNpm`: Use npm instead of yarn to install depedencies
 - `--noCommit`: Don't do a first commit.
 If you has git, but not configured a name/email, git will fail to commit.
 - `--verbose`: Output verbose info
-- `-d, --addDeps`: Add extra depedencies that are not installed by default
-- `-D, --addDevDeps`: Add dev extra depedencies that are not installed by default
+- `--useNpm`: Use npm instead of yarn to install depedencies

 ## Templates